dfgordon/nvim-a2-pack/README.md

   - renumbers selection, or whole document if none
   - will change row order if necessary

+### Important

+Some features work best if the working directory, or some enclosing directory, is a git repository, otherwise strange results may occur.
+If your project is not a git repository, a workaround is to create an empty `.git` directory in your project root.

 ## Installation

 1. Install Neovim version 0.10.1 or higher